 Process Steps:

-- Equipment: Tunnel dryers or static dryers with controlled humidity (60-70%) and temperature settings.
+- Equipment: Tunnel dryers or static dryers that hold specified humidity (60-70%) and temperature ranges.

-- Equipment: Form-fill-seal machines that provide airtight packaging.
+- Equipment: Fully automatic form-fill-seal machines that offer hermetic seal packaging.

 Whole Wheat and Gluten-Free Pasta Production